 The terms "sexual assault," "sexual violence," and "sexual abuse" are often used interchangeably, though it may be more common to hear one term versus another in certain circumstances.
-Sexual violence is commonly used when referencing violence on a global scale, or in combination with domestic violence.
+Sexual violence is commonly used when referencing violence on a global scale, or talking about the continuum of sexual violence.
 Sexual abuse is more commonly used when talking about the sexual assault of children and youth.

 WCSAP generally uses the term sexual assault to encompass a range of experiences identified by survivors.